Mississippi Wing Civil Air Patrol

 The Mississippi Wing of Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Mississippi.
 Mississippi Wing headquarters are located in Jackson, Mississippi.
-The Mississippi Wing consists of over 500 cadet and adult members at over 16 locations across the state of Mississippi.
+The Mississippi Wing consists of over 600 cadet and adult members at over 14 locations across the state of Mississippi.

 Mission

 Civil Air Patrol has three missions: providing emergency services; offering cadet programs for youth; and providing aerospace education for both Civil Air Patrol members and the general public.

 Emergency services

 The CAP actively provides emergency services, includes search and rescue and disaster relief operations, as well as assisting in the providing of humanitarian aid.
 In 2014, the Mississippi Wing performed six search and rescue missions and saved six lives.

 The CAP also provides Air Force support through conducting light transport, communications support, and low-altitude route surveys.
 Civil Air Patrol can also offer support to counter-drug missions.

 Cadet programs

-The CAP offers cadet programs for youth aged 12 to 21, which includes providing aerospace education, leadership training, physical fitness and moral leadership to cadets.
+The CAP offers cadet programs for youth aged 12 to 18, including, but not limited to: providing aerospace education, leadership training, physical fitness and moral leadership to cadets.